shinboiz/flutter-login-app/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## How to run
+- Copy the source code into the directory where `flutter` sdk directory is been
+- Open the source code with Visual Studio Code
+- You might be asked to install missing assets from Dart, please allow to proceed

 ## Scenario of Failed Login
 - When user put "failure" in `user name` field, regardless non-null password.
 - Or either username or password is blank